mdarm/forex-forecasting/README.md

 # Forex Forecasting

 This repository contains models designed to forecast foreign exchange currencies using Neural Networks.
-Two hybrid methods are presented ([SCNN_model](SCNN_model) and [es-rnn](es-rnn)) while a purely statistical one ([V-AR-model](V-AR-model)) was used as a benchmark.
+Two hybrid methods are presented ([s-cnn](s-cnn) and [es-rnn](es-rnn)) while a purely statistical one ([v-ar](v-ar)) was used as a benchmark.
 A detailed analysis of implementations, methodology, and results can be found in the [report](report/report.pdf).

 The project was carried out as a key part of the curriculum for the 'Μ401 - Deep Neural Networks' course, as taught at the National and Kapodistrian University of Athens (NKUA), during the Fall of 2022.